 What if a woman first had sex when she was very young or was the victim of sexual abuse - should these women have their first HPV test earlier than age 25?

-As the incidence of cervical cancer is very rare in women under the age of 25, even women with these circumstances can wait until age 25 to have their first HPV test.
+As the incidence of cervical cancer is very rare in women under the age of 25, even women with these circumstances can wait until age 25 to have their first CST.
 If a woman experiences symptoms of cervical cancer (i.e., bleeding between periods, bleeding after intercourse, or unusual vaginal discharge or pain), before the age of 25, they should visit their doctor.
-Women under the age of 25 with symptoms of cervical cancer would be offered an HPV test.
-Women who have no symptoms but wish to have an HPV test before the age of 25 are still able to but will not be entitled to Medicare funding, so would need to pay for it themselves.
+Women under the age of 25 with symptoms of cervical cancer would be offered an CST.
+Women who have no symptoms but wish to have an CST before the age of 25 are still able to but will not be entitled to Medicare funding, so would need to pay for it themselves.

-What does having the HPV involve?
+What does having the Cervical Screening Test involve?
 Is it very different from a Pap smear?

-What will happen after I have the HPV test?
+What will happen after I have the Cervical Screening Test?

 If a woman’s test is negative (no HPV present), her next test will be in five years.
 If a woman’s test is positive to HPV, the same sample will undergo further testing.
 Depending on the type of HPV and if there are any cell changes, a woman may be referred for a colposcopy (a thorough examination of the cervix) or advised to have a repeat test in 12 months.

 I had the cervical cancer vaccine.
 Do I still need to worry about cervical cancer screening?